msimet/Stile/doc/intro.rst

 We also recommend:

-- TreeCorr, Mike Jarvis's 2-point correlation function code.
+- `TreeCorr <https://github.com/rmjarvis/TreeCorr>`_, Mike Jarvis's 2-point correlation function code.
   All of our correlation function tests involve calls to this package.
 - PyFITS/Astropy to handle FITS tables and images.
 Stile can run on ASCII tables, but is much slower.
 - matplotlib to generate plots.